Edward Rose House

-The Edward Rose House in Fayette, Alabama is a Queen Anne-style house which was built in 1898.
-Located at 325 2nd Ave., Northwest, it has also been known as the Rose House Inn.
+The Edward Rose House in Fayette, Alabama, United States, is a Queen Anne-style house which was built in 1898.
+Located at 325 2nd Avenue Northwest, it has also been known as the Rose House Inn.
 It was listed on the National Register of Historic Places in 1995.

 It is a one-and-a-half-story house with a wraparound porch with lace-like brackets.
 It has a hexagonal tower with a bell-shaped roof.

 In a renovation of the house, the original 14-foot ceilings were restored by removal of a dropped ceiling.